CakeCrusher/mimicbot/README.md

 3. Click on the "Access Tokens" tab, then create a "New Token".
 Then label it, select its "Role" as "write", and press "Generate a token". ![image](https://user-images.githubusercontent.com/37946988/181860877-a2d3f87f-e886-42d4-a4df-4f54eb75707c.png)
 4. Copy the "write" token, this is the token you will provide to mimicbot. ![image](https://user-images.githubusercontent.com/37946988/180854416-8370bf8e-0f1a-4175-a492-ed2bd37cd004.png)
 5. If you are running `mimicbot forge` make sure to return to the CLI, enter your Huggingface API token and continue on the CLI.

+### Spining up Docker Environement
+1. Verify you have docker installed and running by using `docker ps`.
+You may install it from their [official installation page](https://docs.docker.com/get-docker/).
+2. Create a new docker image by running `docker build -t mimicbot .`.
+3. Run the docker image with `docker run -it --name <ANY_NAME> mimicbot /bin/bash`.
+4. You are now ready to start using mimicbot's CLI.
+5. You may return to the same container by running `docker start -ai <ANY_NAME>`

 ## Troubleshooting
 Errors may occur here are common ones with solutions.

 ### GPU error
 1. Visit [this colab notebook](https://colab.research.google.com/drive/1a196Ev2FJ8U_L__BjTTLFqCXrq9YFhc7?usp=sharing).
 2. Copy all file in your `/DATA_PATH/colab` into the root directory of the notebook.
 (If you don't know what your `DATA_PATH` is, enter the following command in a terminal: `python -m mimicbot config`.
 Then find the line that with the text `data_path = ...` your `DATA_PATH` is listed there.) ![image](https://user-images.githubusercontent.com/37946988/180862412-5eaf0f84-d5e7-4498-9b58-f1ebaa424eb1.png)